orthecreedence/ghostie/README.md

 Ghostie
 =======
 Ghostie is a 2D game engine engine for Common Lisp.
+[See the demo here](https://vimeo.com/61212217).

 Ghostie is currently undergoing massive surgery and it's not recommended to use for quite some time.
 If you dare, install the [dependencies](#dependencies) and